carlosgustavo/react-authentication-user/README.md

 # react-authentication-user
-Project developed in React.js and Node.js. creating a user authentication and registration application.
+Project developed in React.js and Node.js.
+Application for authentication and user registration.